rogeresteele/hello-world/README.md

-# hello-world This old dog is just getting started in learning whole new (to me) techniques in modern computer programming technology
+# hello-world This old dog is just getting started in learning whole new (to me) tricks in modern computer programming technology